harshkoli0/Fraud-Detection/README.md

 This project is a **Machine Learning-based fraud detection system** designed to identify potentially fraudulent transactions.
 It includes:

+The Fraud Detection App is a machine learning-powered web application built using Streamlit that identifies potentially fraudulent financial transactions in real time.
+By analyzing key transaction features like amount, balance before and after transactions, and transaction type, the app uses a trained Random Forest Classifier to accurately predict whether a transaction is fraudulent or legitimate.

 🔗 **Try the app here**:
 👉 [https://fraud-detection-pwjnecpyiz8uonsxcvxqdb.streamlit.app/](https://fraud-detection-pwjnecpyiz8uonsxcvxqdb.streamlit.app/)